 A Catholic parish was established in 1873 for the townships of Erin and Eromosa.
 In 1959, Bishop Ryan asked the Jesuits to establish a mission in Erin.
 Masses were said at the Legion Hall until the church was opened in 1965, with Jesuit Father Frederick Elliott as the pastor.

 After Fr.
 Elliott, Father Edward Grace OSA became pastor in 1981, and with construction of the house next to the church, became Erin's first resident priest.
 The original school opened in 1979, as a new building opened in 1991.
 The parish was served by Father Charles Lagan SFM from 1986 to 1990; and by Father Gus Arthurs CSSp from 1990 until his death in 2001.
 Father Joe Kelly CSSp served from 2001 until his retirement in 2015.
 Fr.
-Ralph Diodati was with us from 2015 until 2017 when our current pastor joined us, Fr.
-Don Sanvido.
+Ralph Diodati was with us from 2015 until 2017.
+Fr.
+Don Sanvido served her from 2017 until his retirement in June of 2021.